SanderVocke/shoopdaloop/README.md

 - **Synchronization**: every loop is synced to the "master loop", which typically holds a beat, click-track or just fixed-length silence.
 Loops may also be a multiple of the master loop length.
 - **Click tracks**: can be generated via a dialog in the app.
 - **NSM**: Non/New Session Manager support (experimental).
+- **Hackable**: Users can run their own Lua scripts to control the application in new ways.

 These features are explained in detail in the [docs](https://sandervocke.github.io/shoopdaloop/).